 After the first two weeks of a semester, all accounts with actual credits are reviewed.
 Excess funds are released no earlier than the third Friday of the semester.
-All disbursements will be issued via a reloadable Simpson University Visa® Prepaid Card, direct ACH deposit to a designated bank account, or check.
+All disbursements will be issued via a reloadable Simpson University Discover Prepaid Card, direct ACH deposit to a designated bank account, or check.
+Students can choose their disbursement method through the Student account Center.
 Federal regulations stipulate that any excess financial aid funds be used for educationally related expenses in the following categories: tuition and fees, room and board, books and supplies, transportation, living expenses, and loan fees.

 Federal student financial aid is available to United States citizens and permanent residents who are not in default on prior student loans or do not owe a refund of any federal education grant.
 A student must file the FAFSA before eligibility for federal student financial aid can be determined.
 The amount of need-based student financial aid for which a student is eligible is determined through a standard needs-analysis formula developed by the federal government.
-The following are forms of federal financial aid: Pell Grant, Supplemental Education Opportunity Grant (SEOG), Perkins Loans, Stafford Loans, PLUS Loans, and Work Study.
+The following are forms of federal financial aid: Pell Grant, Supplemental Education Opportunity Grant (SEOG), Stafford Loans, PLUS Loans, and Work Study.
 More information can be found online at simpsonu.edu/sfs.